unification-com/wrkchain/templates/docs/md/sections/glossary.md

 handling P2P discovery of the Validator nodes in your network

-**JSON RPC Node**: An optional node on the network responsible for accepting and forwarding JSO RPC API requests and transactions
+**JSON RPC Node**: An optional node on the network responsible for accepting and forwarding JSON RPC API requests and transactions

 **Validator**: A node on the network responsible for generating and signing new blocks